 Home Security: Facing and Embracing Nashville’s Ongoing Growth Nashville is drawing in people from around the world and with good reason.
 It’s not only the capital of Tennessee but the capital city of country music as well.
 At the same time, the city offers numerous attractions that appeal to people of all ages and interests. …

 Memphis is a city filled with life.
 There are amazing things to do and see in this city, located in the heart of the U.S.A.
 Unfortunately, there is a lot of crime in this city, too.
-In fact, it has been named as one of the 100 most dangerous cities in the country by NeighborhoodScout. …
+According to NeighborhoodScout, it is among the 100 most dangerous cities in the US.
+In fact, 99% of the …